 As for winter, the same preparations are required.
 Although the winters in the Southern United States and the Upper Gulf Coast can be mild, that is no reason why your facility should be un-prepared for unseasonably cold weather.

 While our Northern Neighbors are a little bit more prepared and accustomed to the cold weather, they can also become vulnerable to the cold.
 One of the main ways that cold affects the Petrochemical Industry is through time loss or shutdowns.

 The time loss occurs when the material that is flowing through your facility falls below its maintain temperature and becomes lodged in the pump lines or the vessels themselves.
-Whether if it is crude oil, liquid paraffin, or biodiesel there is a temperature that needs to be maintained to keep the flow of the material that enables it to move freely through the process lines.
+Whether if it is crude oil, liquid paraffin, or biodiesel, there is a temperature that needs to be maintained to keep the flow of the material that enables it to move freely through the process lines.
 One of the best ways to maintain a temperature or to heat up a process line is to use a Heat Tracing System.

-Whatever your industry, it is important so prepare for the seasons.
+Whatever your industry, it is essential to prepare for the seasons.
 It will save you money in the long run.
-It is important to make sure that your facility is protected against the elements.
+It is crucial to make sure that your facility is protected against the elements.

 For further questions or comments, do not hesitate to contact Straight Line Industrial Insulation for your Heat Trace System needs.